Dear Students, Parents, and Guardians:

 Incoming Eighth Grade:

-1. For their first required book, students must choose an appropriate, grade-level fiction novel.
-A list of suggested titles can be found at websites of the CT Department of Education, the American Library Association, or Kid Litosphere.
+- For their first required book, students must choose an appropriate, grade-level fiction novel.
+A list of suggested titles can be found at https://www.commonsensemedia.org/lists/summer-reading-list or https://portal.ct.gov/SDE/CTRead/Connecticut-Reads.

 Incoming Seventh and Eighth Grades:

-This year we have decided to pilot a new program and participate in the “Letters About Literature” initiative sponsored by the Library of Congress.
+This year we have decided to continue our program from last year and participate in the “Letters About Literature” initiative sponsored by the Library of Congress.
 To that end, students will be required to complete the attached graphic organizer and then write a letter to the author of their favorite book from their reading this summer, explaining how that author’s work changed his or her view of our world.
 You can find more information about this program at www.read.gov/letters/.
 These assignments will be evaluated by English teachers during the first few weeks of school, and we will also engage in school-wide book discussions.